Test and Usage Based Observations

 Testing across a fairly terrain diverse and demanding 20 mile test track clearly demonstrated that at 51 minutes and 9 seconds Stephane was able to improve 1 minute 9 seconds from his previous best time using his pro cycling technique, by using 99.9% pure lifting on the track with only some minor pulling/pushing on the standing starts.
 He did this improvement while spending 18 kilojoules less than during his previous best time effort.
 Both tests were performed on days that were extremely consistent relative to wind direction and calm wind conditions.
 In addition, the average temperature for the track varied by only 4 degrees between two test days and being in the 60’s it promoted a strong performance on both days.
 Stephane performed yet another 100% LPP test where he notched 50 minutes and 57 seconds on the track further lowering his best time.
 It is also interesting to see that he produced higher maximum wattage numbers in his pure LPP runs (814 Watts on the 51:09 run and 708 Watts on his 50:57 run on the saddle) when compared to the 620 Watts max on his 52:15 pro technique run.

-There is a fair amount of Physics that explains LPP lifting efficiency.
-We have hard empirical data that we would like to complement with some hard math.
-That is going to be definitively too “geeky” for this blog yet it may be a great topic for a future training website.
-For now, I will leave you with these thoughts:
+There is a fair amount of Physics (Kinetic Energy generation) that explains LPP lifting efficiency.
+We have hard empirical data that now we can complement with some hard math from the technical paper provided in within this website.
+The LPP Test Results section below is definitively cycling geeky but such geekiness is required to show cycling efficiency.
+As a gateway to it, I will leave you with these thoughts: